dima13230/DefConsole/README.md

 Then you can type this in the console:
 `ext.message("door", "open")`

+`ext` is a table defined inside the `console_module` and is guaranteed to be in the console's scope.

 ## TODO

 - [ ] Fix error handling for attempts to call non-existent methods in console